instructure/imperium/README.md

 functionality is expected to be added as needed (or as pull requests are submitted).

+## Motivation.
+As Instructure's use of Consul has grown so have our wants and needs in a client library have grown.
+The goal of this gem is to provide a lightweight, thread safe interface to the full power of Consul's API while not forcing the consumer to use all of it where unnecessary.
+For now we're focusing on the KV store since most of our use revolves around it.

 ## Installation

 Add this line to your application's Gemfile: